allihoying/allihoying.github.io/_pages/about.md

 ## Education

-Alli is involved at Vanderbilt through a variety of avenues - notably through her senior design partnership with Yaya Scientific and her role as CSO in the Vanderbilt Fusion Project
+I am involved at Vanderbilt through a variety of avenues - notably through my senior design partnership with Yaya Scientific and my role as CSO in the Vanderbilt Fusion Project.

 * Vanderbilt University
   * BS Biomedical Engineering